So I set it down to try one of the novels, and it turned out to be more

 online text includes all manner of human knowledge (like nuclear physics

-understanding of another human mind needed.
+no actual understanding of another human mind needed.

 The church I chose when I moved to Ore-gone expelled me in the height of Covid.
 It was the most cruel and mean-spirited thing any pastor could have done to me, short of getting arrested for it, but God is Good, and when the Ban was lifted, I found a better church where the pastor preaches the whole counsel of God -- and the church is much larger, so I'm less visible.
 Both senior pastors preach the text, but one of them clings to a dogma that limits his view of Scripture to a few books of the New Testament; I take my direction from Scripture itself, "ALL Scripture is God-breathed and profitable for [a whole bunch of things]," so when this pastor claimed (without evidence) that I "have a different belief system than [they]," I realized he was right.
 I was pretty unhappy that it happened during the Ban, but getting out of there was on the whole a Good Thing.

 The church I arrived at is too large for their downtown building, and (before I came) efforts to find a larger site failed, so now they have five campuses, mostly nearby towns, mostly much smaller than the home church.
 Downtown is walking distance for me, which I prefer -- the first church was a couple blocks closer, another (smaller) church only two blocks away didn't want me -- so here I am.
 The vast majority of American pastors are Feeler-Judgers, which I guess leads the senior pastors to seek out associates with less homiletic horsepower (so they are no threat to their dominance) -- at least that's what I observe.
-Anyway, the senior pastor here, who does most of the preaching at the home church, preaches the text; the others (who rotate through occasionally) are less so.
+Anyway, the senior pastor here, who does most of the preaching at the home church, preaches the text; the others (who rotate through occasionally) far less so.

 When you have a cluster of churches in a region sharing the same name and leadership, the senior pastor feels the need to exert his dominance over the others, often by video-linking his sermon to the other campuses, here by one annual unified service.
 The pastor chose his sermon topic as "unity" (which he sort of explained as all campuses sharing the same theological umbrella), and since the summer sermon series was selected Psalms, he chose a Psalm, the only Psalm that mentions the topic, a single verse in a three-verse Psalm of Ascents.
 That's hardly enough for a whole sermon (preaching the text), so he had opportunity to stray from Scripture. sigh.